 Cost/Compensation

-- All students receive a stipend of $6,250 for the 10-week program, including room and board at Highseas (Maine program) or at the University of Saint Joseph (Connecticut program).
+- All students receive a stipend of $6,500 (for 2025) for the 10-week program, including room and board.

 - The cost of round-trip travel between the student's home and the Laboratory is also provided.